-Dilute III-V-bismides have a great deal of potential for innovative device applications, however these materials still suffer from a range of problems related to short range ordering and defect formation.
+Dilute III-V bismides have a great deal of potential for innovative device applications, however, these materials still suffer from a range of problems related to short-range ordering and defect formation.
 In this work we have demonstrated the suitability of using X-STM to investigate these problems, in real space at the atomic level.

-In Bi:InP we have identified isovalent Bi_P-atoms down to the second monolayer below the {110} InP surfaces by comparing X-STM measurements to complementary DFT calculations.
-We have shown that the contrast observed in the X-STM measurements taken at high negative U_S can be understood by considering the geometry of the relaxed (110) surface which, in turn, is determined primarily by the difference in effective size of the Bi dopant compared to the In and P atoms.
-Bi is the largest stable group V element and, using this geometrical model,18 we therefore predict similar contrast in any Bi-doped III-V compound with a zinc-blende structure.
+In Bi:InP, we have identified isovalent Bi_P atoms down to the second monolayer below the {110} InP surfaces by comparing X-STM measurements to complementary DFT calculations.
+We have shown that the contrast observed in the X-STM measurements taken at a high sample voltage can be understood by considering the geometry of the relaxed (110) surface which, in turn, is determined primarily by the difference in effective size of the Bi dopant compared to the In and P atoms.
+Bi is the largest stable group-V element and, using this geometrical model [19], we therefore predict similar contrast in any Bi-doped III-V compound with a zinc-blende structure.

-In bulk Bi:InP layers we observed a strongly enhanced tendency for first nearest neighbour Bi-pairing.
-This tendency explains the geometry of the trimers and small clusters of Bi-atoms that we also observed.
-We suggest these Bi-pairs and Bi-clusters are candidates for the unusual sub band-gap emission reported previously for Bi:InP.^{4,9,11,12}
+In bulk Bi:InP layers, we observed a strongly enhanced tendency for first-nearest-neighbor Bi pairing.
+This tendency explains the geometry of the trimers and small clusters of Bi atoms that we also observed.
+We suggest these Bi pairs and Bi clusters are candidates for the unusual sub-band-gap emission reported previously for Bi:InP [4,9,11,12].

-In our measurements we see no evidence for the incorporation of Bi-atoms on group-III or group-V sublattice sites with a valence of three.
-If this type of crystal defect exists, its density must be rather low ($< 5 \times 10^{15}$ cm-3).
-Crystal defects, such as V{In} vacancies, P{In} antisites, and potential Bi{In} antisites, are still an issue in Bi:InP despite the considerable progress in the growth of crystalline III-V compounds containing Bi.
+In our measurements, we see no evidence for the incorporation of Bi atoms on group-III or group-V sublattice sites with a valence of three.
+If this type of crystal defect exists, its density must be rather low ($<5 \times 10^{15}$ cm-3).
+Crystal defects, such as In vacancies (V{In}), P antisites (P{In}), and potential Bi antisites (Bi{In}) are still an issue in Bi:InP despite the considerable progress in the growth of crystalline III-V compounds containing Bi.